aleshaleksey/fansys23/04-combat.md

 MP is lost when MP dice are used, or when supernatural attacks damage a character.
 SP is lost when SP dice are used or when natural attacks damage a character.
 In some cases this means that a character can end up running out of MP (or SP), while they still have SP (or MP).

-Characters of level 5 or higher can therefore "rebalance" as a main action, converting SP into MP or MP into SP, at the cost of 2 to 1.
+Characters can therefore "rebalance" as a main action, converting SP into MP or MP into SP, at the cost of 2 to 1.
 So 2 MP would become 1 SP, or 2 SP would become 1 MP.

+For example, a mage with 39/47 SP and 0/60 MP might wish to cast a MP 1 (or higher) spell, but due to having 0 MP, lack the ability to do so.
+They might therefore convert 8 SP to MP, and end up with 31/47 SP and 4/60 MP.
+Enough to get that last spell off.
+Likewise the same mage, having just faced a few hive beasts [adult hive beast](monsters-npcs/monsters-and-dragons.md#hive-beast) in an ancient ruin, might have ended up with 10/47 SP but 52/60 MP, and may wish to convert 40 MP to SP, and end up with 30/47 SP but only 12/60 MP in the hopes that this will increase their chances of getting back to the surface alive.

 ___
 ### Damage resistance